 At his school/clinic, Dr. Usui taught and healed devised a small manual, the basic content now translated into English.
 Dr. Usui would heal his patients using a wide range of techniques.
 Most importantly, though, Dr. Usui would strive to teach them how to heal themselves – a concept still central to Reiki to this day.

 After a devastating earthquake struck Tokyo and Yokohama, Dr. Usui and his school/clinic played a key role in helping treat the injured.
 His list of patients and students quickly grew to the point that he needed a larger building.
 Dr. Usui moved his practice to Nakano where he continued his work until his death on March 9, 1926, when he suffered a stroke while traveling to Fukuyama to impart his teachings.

 Today, Dr. Usui, respectfully called Usui Sensei in Japan, is fondly remembered as the original architect of a system that has continued to help countless people even years after he was gone.
 His life and legacy are filled both with adventure, compassion, and innovation, and the mark he left on this world during his 60 plus years on earth will not soon be forgotten.
-And so, on this August 15 day, we’d like to wish a very happy birthday to Reiki’s beloved founder, Dr. Mikao Usui!
+And so every month of the year but especially in August, we like to celebrate the birth of Reiki’s beloved founder, Dr. Mikao Usui!